-On Friday, Nov.
-29, the lights at Powder Ridge Mountain Park and Resort will be turned on for the first time since 2007.
+This year, the lights at Powder Ridge Mountain Park and Resort were turned on for the first time since 2007.

-The ski area, which opened in 1959, has been closed because of bankruptcy and sale proceedings.
+The ski area originally opened in 1959.
 The new owner is Brownstone Exploration and Discovery Park, based out of Portland.

-The grand opening event Friday runs from 5 to 11 p.m.
-It will feature heated tents, music, raffles, food and beverages.
-Participants can pay a fee to play in a small area where rails and jumps will be covered in snow.
+The grand opening event featured heated tents, music, raffles, food and beverages.
+Participants paid a fee to play in a small area where rails and jumps were covered in snow.

 “It’s very exciting,” said Middlefield First Selectman Jon Brayshaw.
-“People have been anticipating and waiting and counting the days.”
+“People [had] been anticipating and waiting and counting the days.”

-Work at the ski lodge continues.
-The first floor remains a cafeteria with lockers and retail space, while the second floor is being converted into the Fire at the Ridge restaurant.
+The first floor of the lodge remains a cafeteria with lockers and retail space, while the second floor is being converted into the Fire at the Ridge restaurant.

 There will be rooms for patrons to sit by a fireplace or play games.

-Brayshaw added that the reopening of Powder Ridge is a “long time coming” for Middlefield.
+Brayshaw said that the reopening of Powder Ridge was a “long time coming” for Middlefield.

-“It’s like a piece of our town’s fabric has been put back in place and the town enjoyed Powder Ridge ski area for nearly five decades,” he explained.
-“It’s certainly a part of our life here in Middlefield.”
+“It’s like a piece of our town’s fabric has been put back in place.”

 Future of Korn building looms over discussions …